AztlanEngineering/swatch-documentation/docs/swatch.design-principles.md

 ## Minimal bundle size

-The gzip, minified version of this library is only 3.2kb.
+The gzip, minified version of this library is only 2.5KB gzip (18KB uncompressed minified).
 Not a byte more.

 ## LTS (Long-time support)